Protecting Independent Work

 Technological innovation has made flexible, independent work available to more people than ever before.
 Policymakers should support independent work, respecting the opportunities that have drawn people from every walk of life to our members’ platforms.

-The U.S. Department of Labor has published its new rule, revising the agency’s guidance on how to determine who is an employee or independent contractor under the Fair Labor Standards Act (FLSA).
+In February 2026, the U.S. Department of Labor proposed a classification framework for determining who is an employee or an independent contractor under the Fair Labor Standards Act (FLSA).

-Read Flex’s statement on the Department of Labor’s release of the agency’s new rule.
+Read Flex’s statement on the Department of Labor’s February 2026 rule

 Rep. Issa’s Resolution in Favor of Independent Workers